Dec

 Botox, a neurotoxin medication, serves both cosmetic and medical purposes.
 It’s best known for its cosmetic benefits, such as reducing wrinkles.
 Botox injections also treat specific health issues, including chronic migraines, strabismus (crossed eyes), overactive bladder, and bruxism.

 Botox blocks nerve signals to your muscles to keep them from contracting or becoming stiff and tense.
 As a result, your muscles stay relaxed to ease tension and pain.
-In the case of bruxism, Dr. Adams will target the masseter muscles in your jaw that are responsible for bruxing.
+In the case of bruxism, Dr. Fairlee will target the masseter muscles in your jaw that are responsible for bruxing.
 Relaxing these muscles will help ease jaw clenching to minimize bruxism symptoms. Â

 Botox is a noninvasive, pain-free treatment that our dental clinic can perform privately.
 The treatment can be completed quickly, often within 30 minutes.
 Although the effects of Botox are temporary, the injections can provide up to six months of relief from painful bruxism symptoms.
-Dr. Adams and our team have ample experience with Botox injections and will do our part to ensure you have a safe, successful treatment.Â
+Dr. Fairlee and our team have ample experience with Botox injections and will do our part to ensure you have a safe, successful treatment.Â

 Many people resort to using a night guard at night to manage bruxism symptoms.
 A night guard is a custom-fitted dental device worn over your teeth while you sleep to keep them from grinding.
 Night guards create a barrier between your teeth to prevent involuntary bruxing.
-Dr. Adams can customize a night guard to ensure it fits comfortably and provides protection.
+Dr. Fairlee can customize a night guard to ensure it fits comfortably and provides protection.
 You can alternate the use of a night guard with Botox injections to get long-term bruxism relief.Â